ljmatan/label_verify/README.md

 sh scripts/build-middleware.sh
 ```

+The script will generate a new binary file, then move it to the `assets/bin` directory.

 In order to ensure any cached program data is also updated during the following runtime,
 the `--dart-define lvBinAssetUpdate=true` value should be forwarded alongside the run command:

 ```sh
 flutter run --dart-define lvBinAssetUpdate=true
 ```

+The reason behind this requirement is the fact that, in order to run the Python server binary from the Flutter frontend,
+this binary file must be saved to the user device beforehand, and it's contents executed from this new storage location.